Gaurav4604/buddy/README.md

 1. Converts PDFs to text,
 2. Processes math into LaTeX format and merges the data,
-3. Reformats it to display math symbols as plaintext,
+3. Reformats it to display math symbols as plaintext

 all within a self-hosted Docker image, providing an affordable and robust solution.